RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 - **Write GPT queries to debug log** — select this option if you want to see requests to ChatGPT in the log files.

-- **Use custom endpoint URL** - specify this option to define a custom endpoint URL for configuring interaction with OpenAPI.

 ### Settings in PRO versions